KenanYusuf/react-resplit/README.md

 # react-resplit
 Resizable split pane layouts for React applications 🖖

-- Flexible hook-based API that allows for any styling methods
+- Flexible hook-based API that works with any styling method
 - Built with modern CSS, a grid-based layout and custom properties
 - Works with any amount of panes in a vertical or horizontal layout